Three of Hollywood’s funniest people once gathered for a film sure to crush the competition.

 Memories: The crew shot the movie’s silent film sequence on Universal Studios’ oldest outdoor set, one originally created for a Tom Mix production.

 OK, It’s a Wrap: The three leads enrolled in horse riding lessons to prepare for the film.
-After one brutal day, they gave up and let the stunt doubles carry the load.
+After one brutal day, they gave up and let the stunt doubles do the honors.

 A Serious, Somber Subplot: Landis had a significant distraction while finalizing “Three Amigos.”
 He was on trial over the deaths of three actors, including Vic Morrow, from his film version of “The Twilight Zone.”
 That meant he could only work on the “Amigos” final cut at night.